siyb/tw-fdpsm-1-depinjection/tw-fdpsm-1-depinjection.md

 * It does two things (and does them well):
     * Resource Injection
     * Listener Bindings
+* Uses code generation, older versions rely on reflections
-* If you want something more sophisticated and less focused, AndroidAnnotations might be more to your liking
+* If you want something more sophisticated and less focused, AndroidAnnotations / Dagger 2 might be more to your liking

 ## Butter Knife - 2 - Supported Annotations